symfony/symfony-docs/setup.rst

 No matter which command you run to create the Symfony application.
-All of them will create a new ``my_project_directory/`` directory, download some dependencies into it and even generate the basic directories and files you'll need to get started.
+All of them will create a new ``my_project_directory/`` directory, download some dependencies into it and even generate the basic directories and files you will need to get started.
 In other words, your new application is ready!

 .. note::